 eLearning quizzes enable you to:

 eLearning quizzes can motivate learners to stay focused and keep moving forward.
-Challenge learner perceptions to stir up their interest by asking a question that they’re likely to be wrong.
+You can challenge learner perceptions to stir up their interest by asking a question that they’re likely to be wrong.
 Your learners will think, “Wait!
 That can’t be right!”.
 Then they’ll become curious about how and why they’re mistaken.
 That way, you grab their attention.
 For example, many go to the gym and target on “weight loss”, while in fact what they need to address is “fat loss”.
 Do you really know the difference between those two terms?

-But pre-tests are more than just an efficient lead-in for your eLearning course.
-Pre-tests give learners control over their learning path.
+Non-graded pre-test is an efficient lead-in to propel learners’ interest and prompt them.
+You can begin a course with a pre-test that covers major key points.
+By doing this pre-test, learners see what they already know and what they don’t, thus preparing themselves for what to focus on in the course.
+In addition, pre-tests can give learners control over their learning path.
 Depending on the test result, a learner can start with the level that most suits him instead of wasting time on what he already knows.
 Learning now becomes student-centered as students can make decision about what and how they will learn.

 Take these handy tips for motivating learners with eLearning quizzes:

-- Quizzes prove beneficial for the sake of learning.
+Quizzes prove beneficial for the sake of learning.
 High-stakes, scored quizzes are meant for assessment.
 Meanwhile, no- or low-stakes quizzes make learners stop and think, try, make mistakes, and learn from those mistakes without fear of grading.

 Engaging eLearning quizzes are at hand when you:

-- Give your quiz some personality.
+Give your quizzes some personality.
 Talk to your learners as if you were talking to them in person.
 It can be as easy as swapping the “Retry” button to “Take another chance!”, or replacing the “Submit” button with “Go!”.
 Use a friendly, playful tone of voice to make learners feel comfortable and eager.

-Improve Knowledge Retention and Transfer
+Benefit #4: Improve Knowledge Retention and Transfer

 As The Learning Spy put it, learning can be defined as “the long-term retention of knowledge and skills and the ability to transfer between contexts”.
 At the end of the day, you only make learning count if you put it to good use.
-You need to get the most out of your course, commit new knowledge to memory, and transfer knowledge from theory to real-world practice.
-That’s where eLearning quizzes come in.
+You need to get the most out of your courses, commit new knowledge to memory, and transfer knowledge from theory to real-world practice.
+That’s where quizzes come in.
 By practicing recalling knowledge, learners improve their ability to extend knowledge learned in one context to new ones, which is key to on-the-job performance.

 Quizzes can be effective tools to support learning, not just measure it.
 Make sure you:

-- Make mini-quizzes a routine to measure retention in real time and identify gaps in knowledge.
+Make mini-quizzes a routine to measure retention in real time and identify gaps in knowledge.
 That way, learners can recognize if they have not retained what they’ve just learned.

 Want to begin quizzing, but not sure how?
 We’ve got you covered!

-- Add interactivity with a flexible and powerful event-action mechanism.
+Add interactivity with a flexible and powerful event-action mechanism.

 Enjoy fully responsive design supported by HTML5 – run perfectly on any modern browser and device.

-- Kick start your course with professional-looking themes.
+Kick start your courses with professional-looking themes.